 Where office spaces are provided, these are located closer to street frontages and provides accessible entrance.
 Continuous sidewalks are provided which connects parking areas and building entrances, as well as providing adequate connection between the proposed buildings and municipal sidewalks to promote safe pedestrian movement and access.
-The interface of buildings 'A' and 'D' with proposed Street
+The interface of buildings 'A' and 'D' with proposed Street 'A'

-'A' is buffered by a double row of parking area, 6.0m landscape strip and proposed municipal sidewalk and associated boulevard.
+is buffered by a double row of parking area, 4.0m wide landscape strip in addition to proposed 11.15m wide municipal boulevard with multiuse path and 7.85m wide municipal boulevard with sidewalk.
 Where the proposed development is adjacent to existing or proposed streets, landscape buffers are planted with medium/large canopy street trees, shrubs and perennials to enhance the streetscape character.